Thursday, 27 April 2017

 Vantage point: The next consumer battleground

 After China and India, Indonesia is next on the investment rankings when it comes to start-ups in Asia.
 The government is obviously realising the importance of the digital economy; it has announced various initiatives to capitalise on the sector and help the country go forward.
-Corporate VC activity is also on the rise as they try to capitalise on the consumer growth in SEA through a financial return and/or obtain a deeper understanding of new markets and technologies.
+Corporate VC activity is also on the rise as they try to capitalise on the consumer growth in SEA through a financial return.
+What's driving the opportunity in Indonesia?
 Our esteemed panel will discuss the following topics:

 - What are the current trends in corporate venturing and how they fit in the ecosystem?